linfiniyl/FileContentFilter/README.md

 -p prefix - sets the prefix to the output files.
 For example, -p sample_, therefore the output files will be named sample_integers.txt, sample_floats.txt, sample_strings.txt.
 -a - turns on the mode of appending to the file.
 By default, all output files are overwritten with new content.
 -s - output the number of elements written to each output file.
 -f - display extended statistics.
 Minimum, maximum, average and sum for integer and floating point numbers.
 For strings, displays the size of the largest and shortest string.
+It also outputs everything the same as the -s parameter.
+If both -s and -f are used, only the information for -f will be printed.
 If you enter incorrect parameters, the program will display a warning or error and report a problem.

 About type recognition.